Last Updated on June 24, 2022 by

 Alternative to Meds Center uses a comprehensive array of Zyprexa alternative treatments that are designed to get to the root of the problems a person has been experiencing, as opposed to simply dulling the awareness of unwanted symptoms, or deadening the person’s reactions to life.
 Reducing symptoms along with reducing dosage are two prime points of focus, in tandem, for a safe, manageable experience.

 The Center uses evidence-based treatments that are proven and based on science.
 Zyprexa alternative treatments are specifically selected based on test results and patient assessments.
 Guesswork and intuition have no roles here.
-We are looking for answers, and we work with each client individually to hone in on the exact factors that need addressing.
+We are looking for answers, and we work with each client individually using orthomolecular medicine and other science-based therapies to hone in on the exact factors that need addressing.
 This thoroughness is reflected in our clients’ successes and what sets us apart from other “drug treatment” centers that do not offer these options, and sadly, have limited awareness of effective alternative treatments and resources to promote wellness.

 Once the individual feels relaxed and stable from these therapies, the doctor can slowly reduce the drug.

 Alternative to Meds Center in beautiful Sedona Arizona has been helping people for over 15 years to extricate themselves from the tangle that can occur when drug dependence and drug side effects and unwanted symptoms needed authentic help.
 We offer the kind of help that can give a person back access to their hopes and dreams and their love of life.
 We invite your call, so you can talk with us and find out more about the kinds of help that Alternative to Meds Center can provide concerning natural Zyprexa alternatives, tapering, and withdrawal.